facundoolano/olano.dev/_posts/2023-12-08-reclaiming-the-web-with-a-personal-reader.md

 [TODO reader screenshot]

 With the basic functionality in place, a problem became apparent.
-Even after curating the list of feeds and carefully distributing them in folders, it was hard to get interesting content by just scrolling items by their publication date: occasional blog posts would get buried behind Mastodon toots, magazine features behind daily news articles.
-So I started to think about how to make the sorting "smarter".
+Even after curating the list of feeds and carefully distributing them in folders, it was hard to get interesting content by just scrolling items sorted by publication date: occasional blog posts would get buried behind Mastodon toots, magazine features behind daily news articles.
+I needed to make the sorting "smarter".

 Considering that I only followed sources I was interested in, it was safe to assume that I'd want to see content from the least frequent ones first.
-If a monthly newsletter came out in the last couple of days, that should show up at the top of my feed, before any micro-blogging or daily news items.
+If a monthly newsletter came out in the last couple of days, that should show up at the top, before any micro-blogging or daily news items.
 So I classified sources into "frequency buckets" and sorted the feed to show the least frequent buckets first.
-To avoid this "infrequent content" sticking at the top every time I open the app, I added a feature that automatically marks entries as "already seen" as I scroll down the feed.
-This way I get fresh content every time and never miss "rare" updates.
+Finally, to avoid this "infrequent content" sticking at the top every time I opened the app, I added a feature that automatically marks entries as "already seen" as I scroll down the feed.
+This way I always get fresh content and never miss "rare" updates.

 <div class="org-center">
 <p>